TickerSparkInvestor Intelligence

 ▌Private Company·June 17, 2026

-Kraken: What Investors Get Wrong About Buying In
+Kraken: What Investors Get Wrong About the Stock and 3 Real Plays

 No, Kraken is not publicly traded.
-Retail investors can’t buy Kraken stock directly today, so the realistic paths are waiting for an IPO, looking at public crypto and trading proxies, or using private secondary markets if you’re accredited.
+If you want exposure, the realistic paths are waiting for an IPO, looking at private secondary markets if you’re accredited, or using public proxies like Coinbase.

 Private CompanyPrivate Company